Connect-330-Group/connect-app/README.md

 # connect-app
-achuuuuuuuuu - karan has pushed
+karan has pushed
+utkarsh has pushed